TimS-ml/My-Algo/Note.md

     https://en.wikipedia.org/wiki/Backtracking/
     https://en.wikipedia.org/wiki/Eight_queens_puzzle/
     https://www.geeksforgeeks.org/backtracking-introduction/

+Backtracking is an algorithm for finding *all solutions* by exploring all potential candidates (sudoku) If the solution candidate turns to be not a solution (or at least not the last one), backtracking algorithm discards it by making some changes on the previous step, i.e. backtracks and then try again

+In a backtracking, we need:
+    [1] a simple base case(s) for recursion, not a terminating senario [2] a set of rules for backtrack ()
+    [3] loop over remaining pieces, need a pointer to track the position

 There are three types of problems in backtracking
 - Decision Problem – In this, we search for a feasible solution.